AI4Finance-Foundation/FinGPT/README.md

-# FinGPT: Open-source for Open-finance.
+# Data-Centric FinGPT: Open-source for Open-finance.

 Let us DO NOT expect Wall Street to open-source LLMs nor open APIs.